14:59: Music and lyrics

-Despite displaying a more accessible sound than previous albums, guitarist Rodney Sheppard noted that the band still had the same lighthearted approach to music as before, saying: "we're not begging to be taken seriously.
+Despite having a different overall sound than previous albums, Sheppard noted that the band still had the same lighthearted approach to music as before, saying: "we're not begging to be taken seriously.
 We'd feel stupid.
 We've been doing interviews for years saying we don't take ourselves seriously.
 It would be lame for us to say, 'Now we are'.
 We're still pranksters, just the lyrical content is more serious."
+The single "Falls Apart" lyrically revolves around a troubled teenage girl, with McGrath saying in 1999 "high school wasn't the best for everybody, so this follows the life of a girl in high school and the ups and downs of what you can go through."
+He added that "I think it's more about me, but I'm scared to talk about myself so I put it in the third-person [about a] girl."
+Drummer Stan Frazier, who co-wrote the single "Someday", said it was about how his girlfriend had remained faithful to him while he was on the road.
+He said, "I'm tempted to go with other women.
+And dogs.
+And men.
+And she has remained faithful.
+She was always so perfect and I was this f---ing guilty asshole."